risingwavelabs/risingwave-docs-legacy/docs/manage/view-adjust-system-parameters.md

 |backup_storage_url       | The URL of the remote storage for backups.|
 |backup_storage_directory | The directory of the remote storage for backups.|

-## How to view system settings?
+## How to view system parameters?

-You can use the `SHOW PARAMTERS` statement to view the system parameters and their settings.
+You can use the `SHOW PARAMETERS` statement to view the system parameters and their settings.

 ```sql
 SHOW PARAMETERS;